CECTC/dbpack/README.md

 [![LICENSE](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](https://github.com/opentrx/seata-golang/blob/v2/LICENSE)

-> DBPack means a database cluster tool pack. it can be deployed as a sidecar in a pod, it shields complex basic logic, so that business development does not need to rely on a specific SDK, simplifying the development process and improving development efficiency.
+> DBPack means a database cluster tool pack.
+It can be deployed as a sidecar in a pod, it shields complex basic logic, so that business development does not need to rely on a specific SDK, simplifying the development process and improving development efficiency.

 ## Feature